 Going Loopy

 block to cover the loop.
-But this isn’t software; there’s a trap lurking to catch the unwary.
+But this isn’t software; a trap lurks to catch the unwary.

-Rewriting the C in Verilog, we could end up with the following (dubious) logic:
+Rewriting the C directly in Verilog, we get the following dubious logic:

 always_ff @(posedge clk) begin